IIYuZoII/ucode_connect_libmx/README.md

-That's my own library wich was wroted during challenge in ucode innovation campus
+That's my own library which was wroted during challenge in ucode innovation campus